Embed This Data

 - 3.0% growth

 - $8,708 per capita

 - FDI Inflow:

-The top individual income and corporate tax rates are 10 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 13.4 percent of gross domestic income.
-Government spending makes up one-fifth of the domestic economy.
-Public debt is a modest 11 percent of GDP.
+The top personal income and corporate tax rates are 10 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 13.5 percent of total domestic income.
+Government spending has amounted to 23.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.5 percent of GDP.
+Public debt is equivalent to 23.8 percent of GDP.

 The overall regulatory framework remains less than fully conducive to more dynamic entrepreneurial investment and production.
 Labor regulations are outmoded and restrictive.
 The government subsidizes major state-owned entities performing a wide range of activities, from public utilities to commercial activities, that include fuel importation and distribution, telecommunications, and the production of alcoholic beverages and cement.

 Trade is important to Paraguay’s economy; the value of exports and imports taken together equals 82 percent of GDP.
 The average applied tariff rate is 4.2 percent.
 In general, foreign and domestic investors are treated equally under the law.
 State-owned enterprises distort the economy.
 Financial intermediation has gradually been improving as credit to the private sector has grown and the number of nonperforming loans has declined.